jsonmaur/xss-clean/README.md

 app.listen(8080)
 ```

+This will sanitize any data in `req.body`, `req.query`, and `req.params`.
 You can also access the API directly if you don't want to use as middleware.

 ```javascript
 var clean = require('xss-clean/lib/xss').clean